 5. Consider the environmental, social, and economic impacts of decisions.

 How to do it: Create worthwhile partnerships.

-These are TreeRing’s core values.
-From sustainably sourced printing materials to planting a tree with each yearbook sale, the environmental and socio-economic impact of a yearbook transforms lives with our partners at Trees for the Future.
+These are Treering’s core values.
+From sustainably sourced printing materials to partnering with charities, the environmental and socio-economic impact of a yearbook transforms lives.
 Additionally, ethical reporting and creating an inclusive yearbook are hallmarks of positive social impact.

 6. Demonstrate creativity and innovation.

 (We’re just going to leave this one here.)